 What is the focus in Uppsala at the moment?

-“The world of life science is moving forward quickly, with several updated regulations, new scientific approaches and an evolving market space with an increased focus on environmental challenges.
-We are continually strengthening our team and positioning ourselves so we can deliver the knowledge and practical expertise to help our customers succeed.
+“The world of Life Science is moving forward quickly, with updated regulations, new scientific approaches and an evolving market space with an increased focus on environmental challenges.
+This is taking place in the context of wider changes in society, making the need for adaptation and flexibility even greater.
+At PlantVision, we are continually strengthening our team and positioning ourselves so we can deliver the knowledge and practical expertise to help our customers succeed.

 Quality Management Systems (QMS) is another area where we see we can support our customers in the near term.
 Regulation changes mean companies need to review their QMS, and improve processes and solutions, such as document libraries.